+God be in my mouth and in my speaking:

+God be in our hearts and in our thinking.
+Amen

 It is a great privilege for a retired attorney to be invited to deliver the address at the Annual Law Service, marking the opening of the legal year and I thank the Archbishop for it.

-I would like this morning to make a few observations on the importance of contested space and contested heritage when planning authorities assess applications for development within sacred buildings.
+I would like this morning, to make a few observations, on the importance of contested space and contested heritage when planning authorities assess applications for development within sacred buildings.
 The development plans of the various Dublin local authorities list churches owned by Roman Catholic, Church of Ireland, Presbyterian, Methodist and Baptist Churches and the Society of Friends.
-The effect is to preclude ecclesiastical owners from adapting their buildings to current liturgical needs without some form of secular authorisation.
-My purpose this morning is to examine some of the issues which necessitate change in these buildings.
+The effect since 2000 is to preclude ecclesiastical owners from adapting such buildings to current liturgical needs without some form of secular authorisation under the planning acts.

-Contested space is where historic objects, structures, buildings, places and their associated meaning have become challenged with protagonists holding views strongly.
+Contested space is where historic objects, structures, buildings, places and their associated meaning have become challenged.
 Contested heritage is when there is an association with individuals from the past whose conduct is considered abhorrent and inimical to contemporary values.
 In this the Christian Churches are concerned with theology and standards of behaviour.

-At one level this is about memory and how different people with different perspectives view a particular place.
-At another level, it is the management of change: pastoral change to remove a contest that causes hurt, disconnection and dissension.
-At rock bottom, this management of change raises straightforward if complex issues within civil society.
-A spiritual perspective changes the level so that in a civil context resolution ceases to be straightforward.
+At one level this is about memory, and how different people with different perspectives view a particular place.
+At another level, it is the management of change: pastoral change, to remove a context that causes hurt, disconnection and dissension.
+At rock bottom, this management of change raises straightforward issues within civil society.
+A spiritual perspective then changes the level so that resolution in a civil setting, becomes complex.

-In Ireland, none of the churches are established.
-None has a corporate existence independent of its members.
-In legal terms all are societies held together by mutual obligations.
-Unlike the Church of England none is established and none has a planning jurisdiction to regulate the development of their existing buildings.
-In Ireland no distinction is drawn between a church and any other building.
-Whether a national monument or a listed building, sacred buildings are regulated by the same procedures as secular buildings.

 Different churches will have different issues in manging their sacred space.
-As cultural tastes change, the approach to church services adapts generating needs to alter buildings.
-I would love to hear Eamonn Duffy and Diarmaid MacCulloch debate how our planning code would have addresses the changes to medieval buildings during the Reformation and Counter Reformation.
-More contemporaneously, Many church buildings [including this one with its heritage going back to the middle ages] were re-ordered during the 1960’s and 70’s.
+As cultural tastes change, the approach to church services adapts, generating needs to alter buildings.
+Many church buildings were re-ordered during the 1960’s and 70’s.
 Many of the changes were controversial and it is difficult to see them now being nodded through the planning process.
 Pews and benches are a case in point for it is argued their replacement by chairs adds to the flexibility of a building for contemporary church services.
 Naturally this is resisted by traditional congregations.
-Each seek to encounter God in their own way.
+Each seeks to encounter God in their own way.

 The older a building is, the more intricate and complex its relationship with the faith community and wider culture becomes.
 With churches, each generation leaves its own mark.
-Families develop close ties through the rhythm of worship and the rites of passage marking births marriage and death.
-Social status has left its mark in dedication plaques on benches and other furniture, memorial tablets on walls, stained glass windows and perhaps headstones in an adjoining graveyard.
+Families develop close ties through the rhythm of worship and the rites of passage marking birth, marriage and death.
+Social status has left its mark in dedication plaques on benches and other furniture, in memorial tablets on walls, stained glass in windows and perhaps on the headstones of an adjoining graveyard.